JohnUrban/speedUpYourMac/README.md

 - Empty Mac Trash (moves it to same trash dir as all else in this program)
 - Move contents in Downloads to dated folder in DeskDrawer to be optionally cleaned out, deleted later
 - Reduce desktop clutter
-- Empty caches (also removes lots of browsing data)
+- Empty Library caches (also removes lots of browsing data)
+	- Some people recommend this.
+	- Others say it will actually slow the computer down, although that may be temporary.
+	- It is safe, so you can try it, but you can also opt out.
 - Free up RAM
 - Reindex spotlight
 - Identify directories with large files